HERMES: Hybrid Error-corrector Model with inclusion of External Signals for nonstationary fashion time series: HERMES: a new hybrid model for time series forecasting

-During the M4 competition, the hybrid model of \cite{smyl2020hybrid} was based on a multiplicative exponential smoothing model as the time-series-specific predictor.
+During the M4 competition, the hybrid model of \citet{smyl2020} was based on a multiplicative exponential smoothing model as the time-series-specific predictor.
 However, on sporadic time series, this choice leads to poor results and instability.
 In this paper, a more general framework able to deal with any kind of per-time-series models is provided.
+Thus, the choice of the parametric model can be adjusted depending on the nature of the time series.
+The only limitation is the computational time as we aim at forecasting thousands of time series simultaneously.
+For instance, hidden Markov models provide a very interesting framework but inference of such models requires computationally costly iterative procedures such as Expectation Maximization-based algorithms often combined with Monte Carlo estimates of unknown expectations.
+Choosing these approaches as per-time-series predictors would considerably slow the overall training process of the hybrid model.

-In Section~\ref{sec:exp}, two versions of our framework are proposed.
-The first one is based on an exponential smoothing as a reference similar to the baseline \cite{smyl2020hybrid} and the second one uses a TBATS model \cite{doi:10.1198/jasa.2011.tm09771} which provides better results as this parametric model includes Fourier representations with time varying coefficients, and ARMA error correction.
+In Section~\ref{sec:exp}, we introduce three declinations of the hybrid framework using different per-time-series predictors to highlight the adaptability of our approach.
+The first one is based on an exponential smoothing as a reference similar to the baseline \citet{smyl2020}, the second one uses Thetam as per-time-series predictor \citep{hyndman2020} and the last one uses a TBATS model \citep{alysha2011}.

-In the specific application of fashion trends prediction, two main forms of standard weaknesses were detected and defined for univariate parametric forecasts.
-The first one is a weakness of definition, when the model is not well defined for its forecasting task.
-For instance, an additive model provides good predictions on time series with additive seasonality but fails at handling multiplicative seasonalities.
-The second form, harder to detect and correct, is the weakness of information.
-For non stationary time series, huge changes of behaviours are not always predictable using the past of the sequence.
-In somes cases, these changes depend on external variables not considered by univariate parametric models.
+For non stationary time series, changes of behaviours are not always predictable using the past of the sequence.
+In some cases, these changes depend on external variables not considered by univariate parametric models.
 The difficulty is that the exact influence of external variables on the main signal is mostly unknown.
 This motivates the introduction of a global RNN trained on all time series and able to consider and leverage external signals.
-First forecast examples of our new hybrid model are given in Figure~\ref{fig:introexamples}.